Top 9 Places to Visit in Pondicherry

 The main beach in Pondicherry is called the Promenade beach, and it is right next to the white town.
 One can go for a stroll in the evening to enjoy the breeze and its picturesque surroundings.
 The beaches in Pondicherry are a little rocky and look different from the sandy beaches of Chennai.

-Sunnambar backwater is located south of Pondicherry on the way to Cuddalore.
-They offer boating facilities that take one to a secluded beach near the mouth of the backwater.
+The Chunnambar Boat House is south of Pondicherry on the way to Cuddalore.
+The boat takes the visitors on the backwaters to a secluded beach near the mouth of the backwater.
 With pristine sand and clean water, this is the most beautiful beach in Pondicherry and it is called the Paradise beach or Plage Paradiso in French.
 One can spend an hour of two at the beach before taking a return boat.

-Jawaharlal Nehru Street and M G Road offer some interesting street shopping experience at Pondicherry.
+Jawaharlal Nehru Street and M G Road offer some interesting street shopping experiences in Pondicherry.
 One would get anything from garments to electronic goods at reasonable prices.
 One should also visit Casablanca, an outlet with a distinct ethnic and classical touch in the heritage town.

-Auroville is not in Pondicherry union territory but it is a neighboring town in Tamil Nadu.
-It is worth a visit when one is in Pondicherry.
+Auroville is a town in the state of Tamil Nadu very close to Pondicherry.
 It was conceptualized and created by the Mother as an experimental town where people from all over the world can live in harmony and achieve progress cutting across religious, linguistic and racial barriers.
-One can feel the French connection at Auroville too.
+One can experience the French connection at Auroville too.

-It is a place of spiritual significance and is referred to as the soul of the city.
-The structure has a prominent golden dome, and it houses an inner chamber that serves as the meditation center.
-This is a recent structure as the construction got completed in the year 2008.
-A walk for around 20 minutes from the visitor center would take one to the viewpoint from where the dome structure comes in full view.
+Matrimandir is a place of spiritual significance and is called the soul of Auroville.
+The building has a prominent golden dome, and it houses an inner chamber that serves as the meditation center.
+A 20-minutes walk from the visitor center takes us to the viewpoint from where the golden dome offers a stunning display.

 One can also check out heritage stay options in the white town.
 There are many such heritage options available and one can pick the good ones based on the latest online reviews.

 There is a French restaurant by name "New Banana Cafe and Restaurant" operating on a terrace in Rue Cazy Street.
-During our recent visit, we realized that it was patronized mainly by French nationals and other Europeans.
+It is patronized mainly by French nationals and other Europeans.
 Since the menu was not elaborate, we ended up trying everything they had like Crepes, Tarts and Quiches.
 The food was enjoyable even for someone like me not used to French cuisine.
 So the French touch can be felt also through the food in this quaint town.